Search

 Computer Vision is a field of artificial intelligence (AI) that is focused on enabling computers to interpret and understand visual information, just as humans do.
 This technology is used in various applications to analyze images and videos and draw conclusions based on the data they contain.

 In the retail industry, Computer Vision is being leveraged in many different ways.
-Firstly, it is used for object detection and recognition in stores.
+Firstly, it is used for object detection and recognition in retail stores.
 This helps retailers keep track of inventory levels, detect when items are out of stock, and automate the restocking process.

 If you are looking for a full technology overview, check out our AI technology guide about Visual AI in Retail.